-For the crumble part of the dish, I used a combination of flour and oatmeal, along with both granulated and brown sugar, a pinch of salt, dash of cinnamon and of course, cold unsalted butter that was cubed.
+For the crumble part of the dish, I used a combination of flour and oatmeal, along with both granulated and brown sugar, a pinch of salt, a dash of cinnamon, and of course, cold unsalted butter that was cubed.
 Be sure the butter is cold.

 After your time is up...